sachinrai416/Store_Monitoring_System/README.md

 Execute the database_loader.py file for loading data from csv files in database.
 CSV Files were orginally stored in Database_Files folder.

+Details of the logic can be found in the Explanation.txt